K-tosh/healthier/PROFESSIONAL_MEDICAL_COLORS.md

 # Professional Medical Color System Implementation

 ## Overview
-This document outlines the comprehensive implementation of a professional medical color system for the HealthierKE platform, designed to achieve a medical-grade, trustworthy appearance similar to leading healthcare websites like WebMD.
+This document outlines the comprehensive implementation of a professional medical color system for the HealthierKE platform, designed to achieve a medical-grade, trustworthy appearance similar to leading healthcare websites.

 ## Professional Medical Color Palette